Santiastro1/ART_pure_Nbody/README_ICs_Generation.txt

 ---- Generation of new ICs for your main galactic system ---------------------
 ---- Programs you need: Rodin2.f + Rodin2.h + PMparameters.h + Conf.R.dat ----
 ------------------------------------------------------------------------------
-ICs need to be generated using the RODIN software (see the RODIN folder):
+ICs have to be generated with the RODIN software (see the RODIN folder):

 1- You first need to create your own Conf.R.dat file.
 In this file you will choose the main properties of your galactic system.
-The system can be a simple NFW dark matter spheroid, a NFW DM spheroid + stellar bulge (Hernquist), a NFW DM spheroid + stellar bulge (Hernquist) + stellar disk (Myamoto Nagay), or a combination of these three components.
+The system can be a simple NFW dark matter spheroid, a NFW DM spheroid + stellar bulge (Hernquist), a NFW DM spheroid + stellar bulge (Hernquist) + stellar disk (Myamoto Nagai), or a combination of these three components.

 !!! all units need to be '/h' where h=0.7 !!!